Skip to main content

 • You are a same-sex couple (not permitted)

-• You want the cheapest possible option (Czech Republic is cheaper)
+• You want the lower-cost possible option (Czech Republic is lower-cost)

 • You want the largest donor pool (Spain has more donors and shorter waits)